sueddeutsche/gen-better-polls/README.md

 At the Süddeutsche Zeitung Editor's Lab we were working on a better way to deal with opinion polls.

 In autumn 2017 the next general election will be held.
-In the months to come opinion polls an even more important component of reporting about German politics.
+In the months to come, opinion polls play an even more important component of reporting about German politics.

 Traditionally, media outlets are reporting about in a new poll in the following style: `If election would be held today, party x would get y per cent of the votes.
 This is a deline of z per cent compared to previous week.`